henry2004y/vlasiator_manual/menu2.md

 VX0 = -5.0e5         # initial velocity in x, [m/s]
 VY0 = 0.0            # initial velocity in x, [m/s]
 VZ0 = 0.0            # initial velocity in x, [m/s]
-nSpaceSamples = 1    # number of samples per cell per spatial dimension to take to compute the vdf nVelocitySamples = 1 # number of samples per cell per veloctiy dimension to take to compute the vdf
+nSpaceSamples = 1    # number of samples per cell per spatial dimension to take to compute the VDF nVelocitySamples = 1 # number of samples per cell per veloctiy dimension to take to compute the VDF
 ```

 These are two different projects, only one can be active in any given run (and usually only one si set in a given cfg).